 Student Nurse Externships

-MedStar St. Mary’s Hospital offers externships to student nurses allowing them to gain valuable, hands-on experience that sets them apart.
+MedStar St. Mary’s Hospital offers externships to student nurses, allowing them to gain valuable hands-on experiences that sets them apart.
 Our paid externship helps nursing students discover new nursing specialties, work collaboratively in a clinical environment, and prepare them for their next role as new graduate nurses.
 To learn more about the externship program, contact Human Resources at 301-475-6018.

 Nurse Graduate Internships

 This internship provides new graduates with the support, knowledge, and skills necessary to successfully transition from student to a new to practice nurse.
 Specially trained preceptors provide direction and support.

 New to practice (NTP) nurses participate in the Vizient Residency Program.
 The evidence-based program is designed to enhance retention of NTP nurses and expedite their transition to competent, professional nurses.
 NTP residents meet monthly in didactic seminars to develop effective decision-making skills and clinical nursing leadership roles, strengthen their commitment to the nursing profession, formulate individual career plans, and incorporate research-based evidence into their practice.
 The NTP Nurse Residency Program incorporates collaboration from multiple disciplines, leaders, and other peers to make it a success.
 As new cohorts continue to form throughout the year, our hospital will continue to support and nurture NTP nurses to become clinically sound, competent, empowered, and committed MedStar St. Mary’s Hospital nurses.